toddaustin07/Heatmiser/README.md

 This button is used to enable or disable Away status for your system.
 Note that the "HUB_AWAY" item in the Info table will also show the current Away status.

 ##### Set Thermostat Profile
 A list of available Profiles available on your system will be displayed and can be selected for activation.
-Note that the Profile will only apply to the zones it is configured for.
+The Profiles displayed are those defined at the time the driver and neoHub connected.
+If you subsequently create Profiles and they are not listed, then force a reconnection/reinitialization with the hub by swiping down on the neoHub Controls screen.

+Keep in mind that the Profile you select must be enabled for the zone requested.

 *Note that you will have to tolerate the "Tap to choose a favorite" wording here - this is a stock SmartThings capability and that label cannot be tailored.*